chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/TIM/TIM_OCActive/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

+@note LED4 is turned ON, because it's sharing the same GPIO pin with the TIM3 channel 2.

 @par Directory contents